BillClinton/react-data-grid/README.md

 A scrolling data grid built with React Hooks and Context API.

+View demo using data from [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) available here: https://billclinton.github.io/react-data-grid/

 Grid files are located in [src/components/grid](https://github.com/BillClinton/react-data-grid/tree/master/src/components/grid).

 This is not intended as a basic template rather than a reusable module to handle all cases.

-demo using [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) available here: https://billclinton.github.io/react-data-grid/

 ### props